-Solutions to the complex, enduring, global problems of our time call for more resources than any single discipline can provide.
-Moreover, Notre Dame’s Catholic tradition encourages us to consider the full range of questions when confronting any issue.
-For example, the examination of the potential influence of scientific or technological advances is not sufficient without attention to their social and human impact and the moral and ethical questions surrounding their applications.
-Integration courses will enable students to undertake the necessary multifaceted treatment of such important questions.
+Grappling with complex, enduring, global problems of our time calls for more insight than a single discipline can provide.
+Moreover, Notre Dame’s Catholic tradition encourages us to consider a broad range of perspectives when engaging any issue.
+For example, understanding a scientific or technological advancement is insufficient without attention to its social and human impact and the moral and ethical questions surrounding its application.
+Integrative learning is an understanding and a disposition that a student builds across the curriculum, enabling synthesis and transfer of learning to new, complex situations within and beyond the campus.1 Integration courses will provide such integrative learning and enable a student to undertake necessary multifaceted engagement with such challenges.

-Students completing a course that meets the core integration requirement will be able to:
+Students completing a course that meets the core integration requirement will be able to fulfill the following goals:

 Integration Course Criteria

 - Must synthesize knowledge and/or methods from varied disciplines or from experiential learning through a sustained dialogue that promotes reflection on these different perspectives.
 As such, the course must go beyond a superficial survey of the topic from multiple disciplinary perspectives.